Networks like 1pMobile, IQ Mobile and Plusnet Mobile piggyback on EE’s mobile network for coverage.

 ![]() |

 Other NetworksThere are also a number of very small mobile networks that offer coverage from EE.
 They include Ecotalk, RWG Mobile, Utility Warehouse and Your Co-op Mobile.
-There are also a number of specialist mobile networks for calling abroad to another country such as CMLink, CTExcel and Vectone Mobile.
+There are also a number of specialist mobile networks for calling abroad to other countries such as CMLink, CTExcel and Vectone Mobile.
 Some of the other mobile networks offering coverage from EE include the following:

 Frequently Asked Questions